NixOS/nixpkgs/doc/functions/fileset.section.md

 Note however that the directory name `project` is included in the store path, meaning that the hashes will change when you rename that directory.
 Therefore `base` should not be set higher up than the current version control root directory, otherwise the result can change even when no files in the directory changed.

-Lastly, here's an example of how we can define derivation sources using file sets using [`importToStore`](#function-library-lib.fileset.importToStore):
+Lastly, here's an example of how we can define derivation sources using file sets using [`addToStore`](#function-library-lib.fileset.addToStore):
 ```nix
 # default.nix
 with import <nixpkgs> {};